d-bl/GroundForge/README.md

     ---

 Browsers show `XYZ` as tab title.
 Keep it short and catchy.
+Other lines might have a more technical purpose.
+Don't touch them, unless you know what you are doing.

 ### links
 Thumbnails in catalogues are the biggest target and should point to the pattern definition.
-If available, use a sample of rel lace, otherwise the thread diagram.
+If available, use a sample of real lace, otherwise the thread diagram.

 Use root relative links for references between the repositories.
+Thus following links keeps you in your personal set of repositories when verifying your changes beyond the editor preview.

 ### scalable prickings

+Images might be intended to download for further processing.
+Vector based images (such as SVG) are scalable and hence suit that purpose better than pixel based images.
-Both PDF and SVG are scalable and can be altered by vector capable editors such as Inkscape, Adobe Illustrator and CorelDraw.
+SVG images can be altered by 3rd party applications like Inkscape, Affinity Designer, Adobe Illustrator and CorelDraw.
 Knipling can export PDF.
-When you just want a section of some file save a (temporary) copy of the pattern, delete the rest, then export the PDF.
+When you just want a section of some design, save a (temporary) copy of the pattern, delete the rest, then export the PDF.
 Import into Inkscape (for example) to save as SVG.